Life with AI

 This single constraint forces a fundamental redesign of construction logistics.
 The options, as detailed in the phasing analysis (construction-logistics/phasing/construction-phasing):

 Relay pumping stations at intermediate levels could theoretically extend concrete delivery to upper heights.
-Concrete pumps to a mid-height station, transfers to a second pump, continues upward.
-No relay system has been deployed for building construction.
+The Goldin Finance 117 achievement demonstrates that relay pumping is technically feasible — but that system pumped to a final height of 621m under controlled conditions for a single core tube cap.
+Continuous relay pumping for sustained high-volume pours at 700-1,500 meters, with the logistical requirements of maintaining pump stations under active construction conditions, is a different engineering challenge entirely.
 The logistics of maintaining pump stations at 700+ meters — continuous concrete supply, cleanout between pours, equipment replacement — are uncharacterized.

 In-situ batch plants embedded in the structure convert the vertical pumping problem into a vertical freight problem.
 Raw aggregates and cement hoist to upper-level plants; mixing happens on-site; delivery runs horizontally over short distances.
-This requires construction elevators and hoists moving tens of thousands of tonnes daily to intermediate levels — technically feasible but unprecedented in scale.
+NEOM's dedicated $186 million concrete hub (neom-concrete-hub-2024) — producing 20,000 m³/day with carbon capture technology — demonstrates the industrial-scale batch plant model at ground level.
+Embedding equivalent capacity at intermediate heights requires construction elevators and hoists moving tens of thousands of tonnes daily to intermediate levels — technically feasible but unprecedented in scale.

 Material transition zones where concrete gives way to steel framing reduce high-altitude pumping demands.
 Steel can be crane-lifted to heights exceeding 600 meters with specialized configurations.
 But the transition interface — where does concrete end, where does steel begin, how do the systems connect — becomes a major supply chain coordination challenge itself.